fiware-cybercaptor/cybercaptor-client/README.md

 docker run --name cybercaptor-server -p 8080:8080 fiwarecybercaptor/cybercaptor-server
 ```

+More information about CyberCAPTOR-Server (can be found here)[https://github.com/fiware-cybercaptor/cybercaptor-server/blob/master/README.md].

 More details about building and/or running the Docker container can be found in [container/README.md](./container/README.md).

 # Use of CyberCAPTOR-Client